EM spectrum low→high energy: Radio → Microwave → IR → Visible → UV → X-ray → Gamma. E = hf.

 Why putting telescopes in space revolutionized astronomy at every wavelength

 Atmosphere problems: absorbs UV, X-ray, gamma; turbulence blurs optical; water absorbs IR.
 Space solutions: above all this.
 Hubble (optical/UV): sharp images, UV access.
 Chandra (X-ray): black holes, supernova remnants, galaxy clusters.
 XMM-Newton (X-ray): softer X-rays, spectroscopy.
 Spitzer (IR): dust-penetrating, galaxy formation.
-Fermi (gamma): GRBs, blazars, pulsars.
+Fermi (gamma): GRBs (gamma-ray bursts — the most energetic explosions in the universe), blazars, pulsars.
 WMAP/Planck (microwave): CMB mapping.
 JWST (near/mid-IR): earliest galaxies, exoplanet atmospheres.
 Each opened wavelength window reveals previously invisible universe.
 Cost: billions of dollars, years of development.

 Optical Interferometry